northeastern-rc/rc-public-documentation/docs/source/02_first_steps/05_bashrc.md

 ## Conda and .bashrc

 In addition to editing your .bashrc file as outlined in the example above, programs that you install can also modify your .bashrc file.
-For example, if you follow the procedure outlined in [Working with a Miniconda environment](../04_software/04_conda.md#working-with-a-miniconda-environment), there may be a section added to your .bashrc file (if you didn't use the `-b` batch option) that automatically loads your conda environment every time you sign in to Discovery.
+For example, if you follow the procedure outlined in {ref}`mini-conda`, there may be a section added to your .bashrc file (if you didn't use the `-b` batch option) that automatically loads your conda environment every time you sign in to Discovery.
 See the figure below for an example of this:

 ![Alt text](../images/minicondabashrc.jpg)